glugox/magic/README.md

 [![PHP Version](https://img.shields.io/badge/php-%5E8.1-blue)](https://php.net)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-Magic — A lightweight PHP/Laravel toolkit for effortless configuration management, database seeding, and realistic fake data generation with Faker.
-Perfect for testing, prototyping, and automation.
+Lightweight PHP/Laravel toolkit designed to auto-generate all essential application files from entity configurations stored in JSON files.
+It streamlines tasks like database seeding and realistic data generation using Faker, making it perfect for testing, prototyping, and automation.

-Build full-featured apps from configuration files.
+With Magic, you can build full-featured Laravel applications directly from configuration files, eliminating repetitive boilerplate and speeding up development.

 🔧 How it works
 ![magic-demo.svg](magic-demo.svg)